Federal laws protect homeowners who have new and existing mortgages. Under these federal laws, loan servicers have to:

 A servicer must provide a written statement to the borrower each billing cycle, usually monthly.
 (12 C.F.R. § 1026.41).
 The statement must show:

 Though, if you have a fixed-rate mortgage and your servicer sends you a book of coupons to send in with your payments, then a monthly statement isn't required.

 If a mortgage loan has an adjustable interest rate, the servicer must provide the borrower with a notice containing the new rate and new payment (or an estimate):

-If the borrower only makes a partial payment, that amount may be held in a special account—called a suspense account—but the servicer must inform the borrower about this on the monthly statement.
+If the borrower only makes a partial payment, that amount may be held in a special account (called a "suspense account"), but the servicer must inform the borrower on the monthly statement.
 Once the suspense account has sufficient funds to make a full payment of principal, interest, and any escrow, the servicer must credit that payment to the account.
 (12 C.F.R. § 1026.36, 12 C.F.R. § 1026.41).

-Under the rules, the servicer:
+Under the law, the servicer:

 If a borrower gives the servicer proof of hazard insurance coverage, the servicer must within 15 days:

-A mortgage servicer must, in most cases, acknowledge receiving a written information request or complaint of errors—like if a borrower complains that the servicer misapplied a payment or charged improper fees—within five days (excluding legal public holidays, Saturdays, and Sundays) and respond within 30 days.
+A servicer must, in most cases, acknowledge receiving a written information request or complaint of errors, like if a borrower complains that the servicer misapplied a payment or charged improper fees, within five days (excluding legal public holidays, Saturdays, and Sundays) and respond within 30 days.